yamafaktory/grunt-locales/README.md

 Default value: `'i18n'`

 The name of the variable added to the `window` object in the created locale scripts.
-This variable holds the map of translation functions.
+This variable holds the object of translation mappings.

+#### wrapStaticTranslations
+Type: `Boolean`
+Default value: `false`

+If enabled, wraps static translation strings with a function.
+By default, the translation keys are mapped to static strings, unless the translation changes depending on user data, in which case the key maps to a dynamic translation function.
+This option ensures that the translation mappings all use functions as values.

 #### options.purgeLocales
 Type: `Boolean`